gerbera/gerbera/doc/install.rst

 Docker images are provided on `Docker Hub <https://hub.docker.com/r/gerbera/gerbera>`_, we recommend running a tagged version.

+On Raspbian the container must be run with ``privileged: true`` to get time sync running.

 .. code-block:: sh

     docker pull gerbera/gerbera